LUMII-Syslab/imcs_dialogvisualizer/doc/IMCSDialogVisualizer.md

 ### Components

 Below we list currently implemented components, which can be put inside containers.
 We also describe the attributes and events of the components.

+#### Example

+A JSON file describing a sample dialog window can be obtained [here](https://github.com/LUMII-Syslab/imcs_dialogvisualizer/blob/master/src/dialog.json).

+## Support for webAppOS

+This library is used by webAppOS DialogEngine to visualize dialog windows.
+IMCSDialogVisualizer is written in such a way that webAppOS web memory objects representing the tree of components can be passed "as is" as soon as they conform to the IMCSDialogVisualizer metamodel.

+Since webAppOS web memory objects do not have the className field, but have the getClassName() method, IMCSDialogVisualizer will use getClassName() when className is not available.

+If you are interested in webAppOS, please, visit its [homepage](http://webappos.org).